Optimal bailout strategies resulting from the drift controlled supercooled Stefan problem: Introduction

-As a matter of fact, we deal with subprobability densities here describing the marginal distributions of the absorbed process $\widehat{X}= X_t \mathds{1}_{\{\tau> t\}}$.
-We note that the total mass of these subprobability measures as well as the underlying dynamics \eqref{eq::controlled} can exhibit jumps if $\Lambda$ is discontinuous, and that these jumps emerge endogenously from the feedback mechanism.
+We are here interested in feedback controls and would therefore need to solve the corresponding HJB equation (as e.g.~in \cite{pham2018bellman}), i.e. an infinite dimensional fully nonlinear partial differential equatios (PDE) of second order in the Wassertein space of probability measures.
+Solving such an equation is challenging, since it involves computing measure derivatives, which is numerically intractable.
+In our context the situation is even more intricate due to the singular interactions through the boundary.
+Indeed, even under the (usually not satisfied) assumption that $t \mapsto \Lambda_t$ is $C^1$, the problem is far beyond a standard MFC framework.
+In this case, $\Lambda$ in \eqref{eq::controlled} can be replaced by $\int_0^{\cdot} \dot \Lambda_t dt $, thus a time derivative of the measure component, which makes the problem ‘non-Markovian’.
+Moreover, we deal with subprobability measures describing the marginal distributions of the absorbed process $\widehat{X}= X_t \mathds{1}_{\{\tau> t\}}$ which governs the underlying dynamics.
+Note also that the total mass of these subprobability measures as well as $\widehat{X}$ itself can exhibit jumps if $\Lambda$ is discontinuous, and that these jumps emerge endogenously from the feedback mechanism.

 This is in contrast to some other recent papers where jumps are exogenously given.
-For instance, the very recent article \cite{agram2021fokker} considers the control of McKean--Vlasov dynamics with jumps and associated HJB-PIDEs, while in \cite{ACDZ:21} a stochastic maximum principle is derived to anaylse a mean-field game with random jump time penalty and interaction on the control.
+For instance, the recent articles \cite{GPW:20, agram2021fokker} consider the control of (conditional) McKean--Vlasov dynamics with jumps and associated HJB-PIDEs, while in \cite{ACDZ:21} a stochastic maximum principle is derived to analyse a mean-field game with random jump time penalty.

 In the context of systemic risk and contagion via singular interactions through hitting times the paper \cite{NS:20} is especially relevant.
 There a game in which the banks determine their (inhomogeneous) connections strategically is analysed.
 It turns out that by a reduction of lending to critical institutions in equilibrium systemic events can be avoided.
-Of particular interest for the current work is also \cite{CFS15}, which considers the mean-field limit of a system of banks who optimise a quadratic target by controlling their borrowing from, and lending to, a central bank, and where the interaction comes from interbank lending.
-For general linear-quadratic mean-field control problems see \cite{yong2013linear}, as well as \cite{basei2017linear} and the references therein for more recent extensions and applications to economics.
+A model involving singular interaction through hitting the boundary is also considered in \cite{EIL:20}.
+There, an optimization component is incorporated via a quadratic functional that allows the institutions to control parts of their dynamics in order to minimize their expected risk, which then leads to a MFG problem.
+The quadratic cost functional is inspired by the earlier work \cite{CFS15}, which also treats the mean-field game limit of a system of banks who control their borrowing from, and lending to, a central bank, and where the interaction comes from interbank lending.
+Let us finally mention the very recent article \cite{ADFL:22} which applies reinforcement learning to a model that can be considered as an extension of \cite{CFS15} adding a cooperative game component within certain groups of banks.